-In the past few years we’ve learned so much about the biology of prostate cancer — why it happens, how it happens, and what forms it takes.
-These findings, along with advances in surgery, radiation therapy, and medical therapies, have made it possible to successfully treat most prostate cancers that have not spread.
+In recent years, we have learned much about the biology of prostate cancer.
+We know more about why and how it happens, and better understand its many forms.
+There have also been many advances in surgery, radiation therapy, and medical therapies.
+These trends have made it possible to successfully treat most prostate cancers that have not spread.
 We can often lengthen life spans for people who have metastatic disease.

 Many of our doctors are lead investigators in clinical trials that test new therapies and diagnostic methods in patients.
-This means that choosing Memorial Sloan Kettering for your cancer care may offer you the opportunity to participate in trials of innovative approaches that are not widely available at other hospitals.
+If you choose Memorial Sloan Kettering for your cancer care, you may be able to join our research.
+You could have access to new approaches that usually are not as available at other hospitals.

 No Cancer Diagnosis

-We have vast experience in detecting prostate cancer and helping patients evaluate their options.
-Some risk factors place certain men at a higher risk of developing prostate cancer than others.
-If you’re concerned about prostate cancer, contact our Bendheim Prostate Cancer Diagnostic Center to determine whether you have the disease or to get a better sense of your level of risk.
-At MSK, we offer diagnostic tests that can reveal evidence of the disease, including:
+We have deep experience in finding prostate cancer and helping our patients understand their options.
+Some risk factors mean you have a higher chance of developing prostate cancer.
+If you’re worried about prostate cancer, contact our Bendheim Prostate Cancer Diagnostic Center.
+Through testing, they can tell you if you have the disease and your level of risk.
+MSK offers the following diagnostic tests:

-If tests indicate that you might have prostate cancer, our doctors can advise you on your treatment options.
+If tests show you may have prostate cancer, our doctors can talk with you about your treatment options.

-If a PSA test or DRE suggests that you might have prostate cancer, a biopsy and diagnostic imaging can confirm the presence of cancer and whether it has spread outside the prostate.
+A PSA test or DRE may suggest you have prostate cancer.
+If so, a biopsy and diagnostic imaging can confirm there is cancer and whether it has spread outside the prostate.

-With this approach, we’ll work with you to watch for changes as we closely monitor the tumor.
+We work with you to watch for changes as we closely monitor the tumor.
 We will hold off on more direct treatment until there are signs it may be growing or becoming more aggressive.

 This is surgery to remove your prostate gland.
-A prostatectomy may offer you a cure if the cancer hasn’t spread beyond the gland.
+A prostatectomy may cure cancer that has not spread outside the gland.

 Radiation therapy uses high-energy beams to treat cancer.
-It works by damaging the cancer cells using very precise doses of radiation by implanting a radioactive seed in the prostate or by applying highly targeted external-beam radiation treatments delivered over a period of several days or weeks.
-These approaches also may offer you a cure if the cancer hasn’t spread beyond the pelvis.
+It works by damaging the cancer cells using very precise doses of radiation.
+We implant a radioactive seed in the prostate, or use highly targeted external beam radiation treatments.
+This spreads the radiation out over a period of several days or weeks.
+These approaches may cure cancer that has not spread beyond the pelvis.

-If there’s evidence that your tumor is aggressive, we sometimes recommend drugs after surgery or radiation therapy as a precaution against the spread of cancer cells that may have escaped the prostate.
+There may be evidence that the tumor is aggressive.
+We sometimes recommend drugs combined with surgery or radiation therapy.
+This approach can help prevent the spread of cancer cells that may have escaped the prostate.

 Rising PSA after Surgery or Radiation

-In some men, PSA levels start to rise after surgery or radiation therapy — even when we can’t see evidence of the disease on a scan.
-Rising PSA levels in this situation can indicate one of several things:
+PSA levels may start to rise after surgery or radiation therapy.
+This can happen even if we cannot see evidence of the disease on a scan.
+Rising PSA levels can mean one of these things has happened:

-- There’s been a local recurrence in the prostate “bed,” the area where the prostate gland was before it was surgically removed.
+- There’s been a local recurrence (the cancer returned) in the prostate bed.
+This is the area where the prostate gland was before it was surgically removed.

-- There’s been a local recurrence in the prostate itself after radiation therapy (if the gland was not surgically removed).
+- There’s been a local recurrence in the prostate itself after radiation therapy.
+The prostate gland was not surgically removed.

-- The cancer has spread to the lymph nodes, bones, or other parts of the body (whether or not the prostate gland was removed).
+- The cancer spread to lymph nodes, bones, or other areas, whether or not the prostate gland was removed.

-If you haven’t undergone surgery, we may recommend that you have an operation to remove your prostate gland.
+We may recommend that you have an operation called a radical prostatectomy to remove your prostate gland.
 If you have surgery after radiation therapy, that sometimes is called a salvage radical prostatectomy.

-If there’s evidence that the cancer is aggressive, your doctor may recommend that you also receive one or a combination of drugs.
-These systemic (whole body) therapies.
+Your doctor may recommend that you also get one or more systemic (whole body) therapies.
 They can stop the cancer from coming back in the prostate, or treat possible metastatic disease.
-These therapies include hormone therapy, chemotherapy, bone-targeted therapy and immune therapy — circulate throughout the body and attack cancer cells wherever they are.
-They can also prevent the development of new tumors.
+These therapies include hormone therapy, chemotherapy, immunotherapy, and systemic radiation treatments.
+Such therapies move throughout the body and attack cancer cells wherever they are.
+They can also prevent new tumors from forming.

-If your prior medical history, current PSA level, or the rate at which your PSA level is rising gives us important information.
-It can suggest whether the kind of prostate cancer you have will likely cause symptoms or shorten your life expectancy, we may recommend monitoring you closely over time and deferring more aggressive treatment.
+Your medical history, current PSA level, and rate at which your PSA level is rising gives us important information.
+It can suggest whether the kind of prostate cancer you have will likely cause symptoms or shorten your life.
+We may recommend monitoring you closely over time before starting more aggressive treatment.

-If findings during surgery or imaging scans indicate that your cancer has spread (metastasized) from the prostate to the lymph nodes, bones, or other parts of your body, we can offer you treatments that address the illness and prolong your life.
+Metastatic disease is when cancer has metastasized (spread) from the prostate to the lymph nodes, bones, or other parts of your body.
+Treatment can help you live a longer life.

-If you don’t have symptoms, we may offer treatment options that can often prevent or delay them.
+If you don’t have symptoms, treatment options often can prevent or delay them.
 Treatment approaches include:

-We can aim highly precise doses of external-beam radiation at tumors that have spread to the bones and other sites in your body.
-In cases where cancer in the bone is limited to a few locations, stereotactic radiosurgery that delivers pinpoint, high radiation doses can in many cases effectively eliminate the disease in the treated sites.
+We aim very precise doses of external beam radiation at tumors that have spread to the bones and other areas.
+When cancer in the bone is only in a few locations, stereotactic radiosurgery may be an option.
+Precise, high radiation doses often can kill off cancer cells in the treated areas.

-At MSK, we’re often able to offer men the option to participate in clinical trials of new treatments and diagnostic approaches that are not widely available at other hospitals.
+At MSK, you may be able to join research studies (clinical trials) of new treatments and diagnostic approaches.
+They are not widely available at other hospitals.